BrunoCLR/MolGen_Opt/README.md

 # MolGen_Opt
-Molecule Generation and Optimization for Efficient Fragrance Creation
+In this repository you will find the databases used to train the neural networks in the work titled "Molecule Generation and Optimization for Efficient Fragrance Creation".